FEniCS/dolfinx/demo/pde/navier-stokes/python/documentation.rst

     p_in = Expression("sin(3.0*t)")

-The variable ``t`` is automatically available as part of an :py:class:`Expression <dolfin.functions.Expression>`.
+The variable ``t`` is automatically available as part of an :py:class:`Expression <dolfin.functions.expression.Expression>`.
 Note that this variable is not automatically updated during time-stepping, so we must remember to manually update the value of the current time in each time step.

 We may now define the boundary conditions for the velocity and pressure.
 We define one no-slip boundary condition for the velocity